 7. Hidden costs.
 We often have guests telling us about the “great deal” they found at a hotel.
 If it’s better than what we can get we are really honest and encourage them to book it…often we then hear back from them because the deal wasn’t for that time of year, didn’t include huge amounts in tax or just wasn’t what it appeared to be.
 This is okay when they figure out ahead of time, but a real bummer when they arrive at the hotel only to be hit with additional costs, with us, our price is THE price, the end.

-8. We take you on ONLY off the beaten path!
-While the internet is a pretty amazing trip planning tool I guarantee that the homestay at Narla's house, our village tour and even the volunteering we can include in a tour, aren' online, these are only available because we're there and we have found the unique adventures.
+8. We can take you off the beaten path!
+While the internet is a pretty amazing trip planning tool, I guarantee that the homestay at Narla’s house, our village tour and even the volunteering opportunities that we can include in a tour, are not options that you can find online.
+These unique experiences are only available because we have physically investigated and met with locals to create these adventures.

 9. Booking travel can be a full time job.
 Most of us don’t have enough time for all the things we try to fit into our lives so while planning a trip can be fun, it can also be incredibly time consuming…searching websites, checking rates, figuring out flight schedules, all of this takes time and energy and a lot of our guests would prefer to pass that job on to a professional and just review what we plan to make sure it’s perfect.

-10. Last, but not least, one of the biggest reasons to book with us is for when things go wrong.
-When our guest dropped his passport in a cave and had to get a new passport in Laos or when the Bangkok airport was closed or when a flight is delayed or cancelled you'll see a lot of people panicking...our guests however will know what the options are and will be taken care of.
-We got permission to fly the guest to Bangkok to get a new passport where our guide met him and took him to the embassy and made sure he was well cared for.
-When the airport closed we got guests new flights, we arranged overland transportation and we adjusted itineraries on the fly to make sure no vacation was ruined and any hotel or flight mishap our team is there to make sure it gets solved.
-A lot of travelers have felt they didn't need us, until they really needed us and then they were glad they had us :)
+10. Last, but not least, one of the biggest reasons to book with us is that we can take care of things in those rare emergencies when something goes wrong.
+Loosing a passport, airport closures, flight delays and cancellations will cause stress and panic for most travelers.
+Our guests however, can simply relax and enjoy their trip, knowing that we will be monitoring the situation and providing them with the best option.
+Our guests know that they will be taken care of.
+For our guest that lost his passport in cave in Laos, we procured permission and transportation for him to fly Bangkok to get a new passport made.
+One of our Bangkok guides met him and took him to the embassy to make sure that he was well cared for.
+When the Bangkok airport closed due to protests, we rerouted guests on new flights, we arranged overland transportation and we adjusted itineraries on the fly to make sure no vacation was ruined.
+Should any hotel or flight mishap occur, our team is always standing by to make sure it gets solved.
+A lot of travelers have felt they didn’t need us, until they really needed us and then they were glad they had us. 🙂